 - Equal tax burden irrespective of Income level.

 The tax collection depends on the nature of taxes.
-Direct taxes (income tax and corporation tax) are imposed and collected by the central government.
-Payment of income tax is monitored by the Income Tax Department.
-In the contrary, Indirect Tax (Goods and Services Tax) is imposed and collected by the Central government or State/UT government or both.
-GST council is chaired by the finance minister along with state finance ministers for governing the GST rates, rules and regulations.
+Direct taxes are the Income-tax, Property tax, etc. They are collected and imposed generally by the Central government.
+The levy and administration of the Income-tax are governed by the Income Tax Act.
+On the contrary, Goods and Services Tax is imposed and collected by the Central Government and State or Union Territory government, or both.
+The GST Council, chaired by the Union Finance Minister along with the state Finance ministers makes modifications and decisions related to the GST rates, rules, and regulations.

 Direct and Indirect taxes can be distinguished based on various criteria

 |Tax payment and burden||The taxpayer has the burden and liability to pay the direct tax.||The seller or the service provider is liable to pay tax but the burden is ultimately transferred to the end consumer.|